 Under VR&E (Chapter 31), the VA pays the full cost of any VA-approved program as part of your Individualized Written Rehabilitation Plan (IWRP).
 No cap.
 No limit.
 No Yellow Ribbon needed.

-- The VRC approves the program as part of your IWRP, and the VA pays the school directly via Purchase Order.
+Public university, private university at $55,000/year, vocational program, trade school — if the VRC approves it as part of your IWRP, the VA pays the school directly via Purchase Order.
 You never see a tuition bill.

 | Feature | GI Bill® (Ch.
 33) | VR&E (Ch.
 31) |